-The exercise is not about coffee, but a an exercise that requires extending effort and overcoming inner resistance, Do this exercise for a week and even two weeks, and then, you may revert to drinking your coffee with sugar, as you did before.
+The exercise requires effort and overcoming inner resistance.
+Do this exercise for a week or even two weeks, and then, you may revert to drinking your coffee with sugar, as you did before.

-You may wonder in what way this exercise is helpful.
-It trains you you to make a decision and follow it, in spite of inconvenience.
+This exercise trains you to make a decision and follow it, in spite of inconvenience.
 It is like training your body with lifting weight at the gym.
-Doing exercises like this one, gradually enables you to do greater things that require more inner strength.
-You gather inner strength that will help you achieve important goals and do things that require willpower and self-discipline.
+Practicing exercises like this one, gradually, enables you to do greater things that require more inner strength.
+You gather inner strength that will help you achieve goals.

-Incidentally, this is the first exercise I practiced when I started training myself, and up to this day I drink my coffee without sugar.
-I have learned to appreciate and enjoy the bitter taste of coffee.
+Incidentally, after practicing this exercise and up to this day, I continue drinking my coffee without sugar.
+I have learned to appreciate and enjoy the bitter taste of coffee when it is not sweetened.
 It tastes richer, and I find sugar to be spoiling its taste.

 Learn how to strengthen your willpower and self-discipline, overcome procrastination, laziness and indecisiveness, and increase your inner strength, perseverance and patience.